EMA 630 Viscoelastic Solids

 Measure the creep response of polymer foam earplugs.
 Make an experimental device to do this.
 It is not difficult.

 Calculate the rolling resistance due to the viscoelasticity of the rubber in a tire.
+Hint: consider the change in stress in the contact patch compared with the rest of the tire.

 Use resonant ultrasound spectroscopy to determine viscoelastic properties of a material of your choice.
 Specimen shape is typically a cube, sphere, or short cylinder.